 By Duncan Barron,

-On 17 April , five members of YPAG Kent, Surrey & Sussex (Ella, Ed, Alexis, Kit and Ben) travelled to Great Ormond Street Hospital (GOSH) to take part in a Health Tech Workshop organised by GOSH DRIVE (Digital Research, Informatics and Virtual Environments), Generation R Alliance and .
+On 17 April , five members of YPAG Kent, Surrey & Sussex (Ella, Ed, Alexis, Kit and Ben) travelled to Great Ormond Street Hospital (GOSH) to take part in a Health Tech Workshop organised by GOSH DRIVE (Digital Research, Informatics and Virtual Environments) and the Generation R Alliance.
 In total 25 C&YP aged 10–21yrs representing YPAGs from all over the country attended along with 9 YPAG helpers (Duncan and Romanie from YPAG KSS attended).
 There were also 3 members of the DRIVE team and 5 Tech leads from companies including, for example Microsoft and Samsung.

 The day ran from 11am to 4pm and the C&YP rotated around 4 different Health Tech workshops that were facilitated by the Tech leads (who demonstrated the technology) and YPAG helpers.